fluxninja/aperture/docs/content/reference/fluxninja.md

 :::note

-For connecting to FluxNinja Cloud Controller, the `endpoint` should be a `grpc/http2` address.
+For connecting to FluxNinja Cloud Controller, the `endpoint` should be an `grpc/http2` address.
 We are working on supporting `https` fallback.

 :::

-More specific details about particular agent installation modes could be found in [Get Started: Installation](/get-started/installation/agent/agent.md).
+More details about particular agent installation modes could be found in [Get Started: Installation](/get-started/installation/agent/agent.md).

 Configuration parameters for the FluxNinja Extension are as follows: